rust-lang/rust-wiki-backup/Meetings.md

-The Rust core team has a weekly Rust planning meeting on Tuesday mornings at 10:00 AM Pacific (UTC-8).
+The Rust team has a weekly Rust planning meeting on Tuesday mornings at 10:00 AM Pacific (UTC-8).
 Minutes are recorded [on Etherpad](https://etherpad.mozilla.org/Rust-meeting-weekly) and then archived here.

 ## Weekly meetings:
 * [[Meeting-weekly-2014-02-25]] (Friend of the Tree; TotalEq; weak extern fn; channel names; relative paths)